Juniper Staff

 Betsy Wheeler is the author of the poetry collection Loud Dreaming in a Quiet Room and the poetry chapbooks Start Here and Mental Detours.
 She earned her MFA in poetry at The Ohio State University in 2005, and held the Stadler Fellowship at Bucknell University from 2005-2007.
 Her poems have appeared in Tupelo Quarterly, Windfall Room, The Journal, Bat City Review, Better, MiPoesias, Forklift Ohio and elsewhere.
 She lives with her wife and daughter in Amherst, MA.

-Porter Lunceford, Program Assistant (he/him and they/them)
+Porter Lunceford, Assistant Director (he/him and they/them)

 Porter Lunceford is a poet and playwright from Northern Utah.
 Porter holds a BA in English with a Creative Writing emphasis from Weber State University and is an MFA candidate in poetry at UMass Amherst.
 Porter has written children’s musicals with their partner, Kyle, and the pair currently live in Northampton, MA with their dog.